zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

    --sslsecretname "oiri-tls-cert"
     ```

-11. Verify that values.yaml has been generated and exit from the container
+11. Verify that values.yaml has been generated and exit from the container.

     ```
     <copy>ls /app/k8s/</copy>